 I’ve hiked with my daughters since they were a few weeks old.
-With my firstborn, baby M, it was a piece of cake.
+With my firstborn, the Big Naturalist, it was a piece of cake.
 I secured her in the baby wrap, put on my hiking boots, loaded up the dogs in the car, and off we went.
 She took naturally to the outdoors and loved coming on hikes.
 After she outgrew the baby carrier she started riding in a back carrier and then finally, at age two, she started walking considerable distances in somewhat difficult terrain by herself.
 She happily followed the dogs along the trail, fearlessly scaled rocky hillsides and kept up with me without complaining (most of the time).

 I congratulated myself for succeeding in raising such an outdoorsy child and being able to continue my pre-baby lifestyle, which very much revolved around hiking and staying active in nature.
 Then I had another baby.